hexin-pku/ComputationalPhys_homework_2018/DMC/README.md

-## this a revsed versionof, based on Yifan Li's code, thanks him
+## this a revised versionof, based on Yifan Li's code, thanks him